 - Chopped green onions

 - Brown the ground beef and onions in a large skillet over medium heat; drain the excess fat.
-Transfer meat to a large slow cooker or a stockpot.
+Transfer to a 6 qt. slow cooker.

 - To serve, place a few corn chips in each bowl and ladle soup over them.
 Allow everyone to choose their optional toppings.